RTEMS/rtems-docs/user/testing/configuration.rst

   test timeouts may be recorded.

 .. index:: bsp_tty_dev

 ``bsp_tty_dev``
   The BSP's tty device.
 This can be a real device on the host machine the executable is being run from or it can be a telnet server and port defined using the stand host format.
-See :ref:`tester-consoles` for details.
+See :ref:`TesterConsoles` for details.

 .. index:: target_pretest_command

 ``target_pretest_command``
   The pre-test command is a host shell command that is called before each test runs.
 It can be used to construct a suitable environment or image needed by a